Best Low Watt Tube Amp Recommendations 2025

 A rearward view of the Dark Terror.
 Visible through the grille are the amps’ tubes.
 I marked the voltage for this amp on duct tape to make it easier for on-stage techs to see.

-All that being said, the Dark Terror is still just a single channel amplifier.
-This means that to get to the clean tones, you either have to roll down the volume on your electric guitar or settle with one gain setting all throughout.
+All that being said, the Dark Terror is still just a single-channel amplifier.
+To get to the clean tones, you must either roll down the volume on your electric guitar or settle with one gain setting throughout.
 While intuitive, the Shape control can be limiting in terms of very specific tonal settings.

 • Power Rating: 7 to 15-Watts